awslabs/kubeflow-manifests/distributions/aws/examples/rds-s3/README.md

           minioServiceHost=s3.amazonaws.com
           minioServiceRegion=us-west-2
           ```
-    1. Configure an AWS secret at https://aws.amazon.com/secrets-manager/ with your RDS database username and password that were configured when following the steps in Create RDS Instance.
+    1. Configure an AWS secret with your RDS database username and password that were configured when following the steps in Create RDS Instance.
         - **Note:** These are the default values for database credentials in cloudformation template for creating the RDS instance, change these according to the values you used
         - ```
           username=admin